forxhunter/CHEM576/README.md

 * **Statistical thermodynamics** (or consent of the instructor)

 ## Office hours
-ZLS on Monday 5:00 pm CLSL A552,
+ZLS on Monday 5:00 pm CLSL A552

 Tianyu Wu on Thursday 4:00 pm-5:00 pm RAL 44

 ## Homework due
-Every riday nights.
+Every riday nights after the homework is released.
+Homework will be published in canvas.

 ## Contents